-Most veterinarians treat this disease with doxycycline – often for about 4 weeks.
+Most veterinarians treat this disease with doxycycline ( often for about 4 weeks ).
+Minocycline is an alternative when doxycycline is unavailable.
 If your dog appears healthy to you and your veterinarian cannot point out evidence that it is not, there is really no need for it to receive medications.
 Have the SNAP test results confirmed with a PCR test and concentrate on eliminating ticks from your dog’s life.
 Ehrlichiosis, when a dog eliminates the organisms with or without medication, imparts no lasting immunity.
 Use the same prevention strategy I mentioned for Babesia.

 The same as babesia.
 Many veterinarians suggest your dog be tested at their office for tick-borne diseases, including ehrlichia, yearly.
 That decision needs to be made by you and not your veterinarian.
 It needs to be based on how likely you feel it will be that your dog is exposed to ticks.
 If you live where there are tick-borne diseases, you live where there are heartworms.
 Give a monthly heartworm preventative to your dog all year long.

 Anaplasmosis of dogs is the most recent tick-borne disease to receive special attention from veterinarians.
-For most of the last 100 years, the focus was on a cousin of this organism that affects cattle. (ref) Veterinarians tend to focus on ticks as the primary transmitter of anaplasmosis to dogs.
-Anaplasma is a rickettsia, as is ehrlichia.
-So a variety of biting insects such as fleas and mosquitoes are probably capable of spreading it too.
-That has been confirmed in other rickettsial diseases of animals and humans.
+For most of the last 100 years, the focus was on a cousin of this organism that affects cattle.
+Veterinarians tend to focus on ticks as the primary transmitter of anaplasmosis to dogs.
+Anaplasmas are type of rickettsia, as is ehrlichia.
+The classification and grouping of these organisms is ever-changing.
+A variety of biting insects such as fleas and mosquitoes are probably capable of spreading this organism it too.
+Those routs of transmission have been confirmed for other rickettsial diseases of animals and humans.
 Anaplasma and ehrlichia are closely related.
-In fact, the common anaplasmas affecting dogs, Anaplasma phagocytophilum and Anaplasma platys, were considered to be ehrlichia until 2001. (ref) And like ehrlichia, they have wild animal reservoirs other than dogs.
-Humans occasionally contract Anaplasma phagocytophilum too (HGE). (ref) But your infected dog is no threat to you.
+In fact, the common anaplasmas affecting dogs, Anaplasma phagocytophilum and Anaplasma platys, were once considered to be ehrlichia. ( read here ) And like ehrlichia, they have wild animal reservoirs other than dogs.
+Humans occasionally contract Anaplasma phagocytophilum too (HGE); but your infected dog is no threat to you.
 The disease only move from one host to another through insect bites or blood contamination of a wound.
-Cats are at risk as well. (ref)
+Cats are at risk as well.

-Of the three diseases I mention in this article, babesiosis, ehrlichiosis and anaplasmosis, Anaplasmosis tends to be the mildest in dogs.
+Of these three diseases ( babesiosis, ehrlichiosis and anaplasmosis) anaplasmosis tends to be the mildest in dogs.
 It is often described as “self-limiting”, meaning most dogs overcome the infections without treatment.
-The few that do not can go on to become normal-appearing (asymptomatic) carriers.
-Much depends on your pet’s own unique immune system and the strength (virulence) of the particular anaplasma/ehrlichia strain involved. (ref)
+The few that continue to harbor the organisms usually become normal-appearing (asymptomatic) carriers.
+Much depends on your dog’s own unique immune system and the strength (virulence) of the particular anaplasma/ehrlichia strain it encountered. ( read here )

 What Signs Might I See If My Dog Develops Anaplasmosis?

-There have been no large studies, but in one small study in the Netherlands, only two out of 6 infected dogs showed any outward signs of illness. (ref) When dogs do show signs of illness, it is usually confined to a lack of energy and interest (general malaise, lethargy), decreased appetite and perhaps a transient fever that resolves over a week or two.
+There have been no large studies in America, but in one small study in the Netherlands, only two out of 6 infected dogs showed any outward signs of illness. ( read here ) When dogs do show signs of illness, it is usually confined to a lack of energy and interest (general malaise, lethargy), decreased appetite and perhaps a transient fever that resolves over a week or two.
 But on occasion, signs of anaplasmosis can be considerably more severe.
-When they are, the signs mimic the signs of more pathogenic ehrlichia. (ref) Those cases often involve infection with more than one tick-borne disease.
+When they are, the signs mimic the signs of more pathogenic ehrlichia. ( read here ) Those cases often involve infection with more than one tick-borne diseases at a time.

 How Will My Veterinarian Diagnose Anaplasmosis In My Dog?

-Antibiotics, such as doxycycline or tetracycline are usually quite effective in reliving anaplasmosis symptoms.
-As with ehrlichia, it is not always certain that every last anaplasma has been eliminated from your dog’s body. (ref) The most certain way to know your dog’s status with more confidence is to run a post-treatment PCR test.
-Dogs that do not respond rapidly to drugs like doxycycline need to be carefully evaluated for concurrent health issues that might be responsible. (ref1, ref2)
+Antibiotics of the tetracycline class, such as doxycycline are usually quite effective in reliving the symptoms of anaplasmosis and other tick-borne diseases.
+As with ehrlichia, one cannot always certain that every last anaplasma has been eliminated from your dog’s body.
+The most certain way to confirm your dog’s status with more confidence is to run a post-treatment PCR test.
+Dogs that do not improve rapidly on drugs like doxycycline need to be evaluated for other health issues that might be suppressing their immune system response. (read here)